adrirubio/adrirubio.github.io/_posts/2025-06-22-finishing-Architext-AI-and-starting-QR-Gen.markdown

 I'm looking forward to sharing my journey and the final results of the QR-Gen project next week, along with my next project!

 This post documents the state of the QR-Gen as of July 22, 2025<br>
-To see the current state of the model visit:
+To see the current state of the project visit:

 <a href="https://github.com/adrirubio/qr-gen">qr-gen github</a>